bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Summary : On rare occasions the unit needs to be power cycled and not just soft rebooted to avoid Ethernet networking issues.

-The Seagate Central uses a proprietary and closed source tool called "networklan" to manage the Ethernet interface.
-Unfortunately, this tool does not work seamlessly with the new kernel and this may on rare occasions cause some issues but in most cases there should not be any problems.

-Some users have reported that sometimes after the unit is rebooted it may need to be power cycled to successfully aquire an IP address via DHCP.
-It's not yet clear why this is happening for some systems however, if this is is case in your network then it may be best to assign a static IP address to your unit using the Web Management interface under Settings -> Advanced -> LAN.
+Some users have reported that sometimes after the unit is rebooted it may need to be power cycled in order for the Ethernet interface to come up.

-When the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
+In addition, when the Ethernet cable is physically disconnected from the unit the system does not properly recognize this event.
 Instead, the system will continue to act as if the Ethernet interface is still "up".
 After the unit is physically reconnected to the Ethernet LAN it will simply function as if nothing has happened.
 Normally this doesn't cause any problems.
-One very rare scenario where this might be an issue would be where a Seagate Central is moved from one physical subnet to another while still being powered on.
+One very rare case where this might be an issue would be where a Seagate Central is moved from one physical subnet to another while still being powered on but this would be an unlikely scenario.

 Another scenario where a problem may sometimes occur is if the IP address configuration of the unit is modified via the Web Management interface.